Barbara Graham: Murder of Mabel Monohan

 Henry Graham was addicted to illegal drugs and known as a hardened but low-level criminal.
 Through him, Barbara met his friends Jack Santo and Emmett "The Weasel" Perkins, both with criminal records.
 She started an affair with Perkins, who told her about a 64-year-old widow, Mabel Monohan, who was alleged to keep a large amount of cash and jewelry in her home in Burbank, California.

 Monohan was a retired vaudeville performer who had previously worked the Keith-Albee circuit.
-Her ex son-in-law was 74-year-old Luther B. Scherer (1879-1957), a multi-millionaire who was well known through his ownership of various gambling clubs in locations such as Palm Springs and casinos in Las Vegas.
+Her ex-son-in-law was 74-year-old Luther B. Scherer (1879–1957), a multi-millionaire who was well known through his ownership of various gambling clubs in locations such as Palm Springs and casinos in Las Vegas.
 It is speculated that he had deep ties to various crime syndicates.
-Monahan's daughter Iris had divorced Scherer two years prior and received the Burbank residence in the divorce settlement.
+Monahan's daughter, Iris, had divorced Scherer two years prior and received the Burbank residence in the divorce settlement.
 Iris shortly thereafter married a different man and moved to New York, leaving her mother, Mabel Monohan, to reside in their former home.
-Monohan and Scherer had remained close friends after the divorce and their continued friendship piqued public interest, gossip and rumors that would later prove deadly.
+Monohan and Scherer had remained close friends after the divorce and their continued friendship piqued public interest, gossip, and rumors that would later prove deadly.
 One rumor that was widely circulated amongst criminals and in local bars was that Scherer, due to his deep trust of Monohan, had left $100,000 ($1,044,292 value in 2022) cash stashed in a safe within the residence.

-Based on Baxter Shorter's confession and John True's witness testimony:
+The following account is based on Baxter Shorter's confession and John True's witness testimony: